josh-collinsworth/joco-sveltekit/src/lib/content/posts/titles-matter.md

 </CalloutPlusQuote>

 Despite my protestations, I'm sure some people will nonetheless read this and conclude that I'm a luddite, fighting the future.
-Or somebody who holds their own title in such precious regard as to resist sharing it.
+Or a jerk who wants to unjustly rain on the parade of newcomers. (“_Won't somebody please think of the children!?_”) Or a stuck-up snob who holds their own title in such precious regard as to resist sharing it.

-That's not why I care.
+None of that is why I care.

-In fact, in my mind, the offense here is actually going the _other_ direction.
+Though I'd say there _is_ an offense being committed here, in my mind, it's actually going the _other_ direction.

 <SideNote>